Does Facebook Need A Humanitarian Partner For Its New Digital Currency?

 One of the biggest concerns that Konyndyk has about the Mercy Corps' partnership is the lack of information about how the currency will work in the real world.
 "They are basically betting by being involved at this early phase," says Konyndyk.

 Shreves acknowledges that there are huge barriers that Libra needs to overcome.
-For one, there is no way to exchange Libra coin into local currencies.
-So if the aid group gave money in the form of Libra to a refugee family in Syria, for example, that family would not be able to turn that money into local cash.
-They will only be able to spend the digital currency at markets and shops at the camp that accept Libra — partnerships that would be worked out in advance with Mercy Corps.
+For one, Libra will need to figure out how to exchange its coins into local currencies.
+So if the aid group gave money in the form of Libra to a refugee family in Syria, for example, that family could be able to turn that money into local cash.
+Otherwise, they will only be able to spend the digital currency at markets and shops at the camp that accept Libra — partnerships that would be worked out in advance with Mercy Corps.
 (The aid group uses similar models with its voucher programs at refugee camps.)

-And no one knows how much personal information users will have to disclose to use the currency.
+And the Libra members will need to work out how much personal information users will have to disclose to use the currency.
 Shreves imagines that a user's digital identity — for example, having an account with WhatsApp or Facebook — could be enough to be eligible.
 Libra says that the Association will have to comply with global financial norms and regulations, including country-specific standards, on what kind of data users will have to provide.

 Some in the humanitarian community disapprove of Mercy Corps aligning itself with a controversial entity like Facebook.
 Over the past couple of years, the social network has been under fire for invasive data tactics and privacy violations.
 And it has recently been criticized for its inability to stop the spread of misinformation, which even Facebook acknowledges has contributed to recent violence in countries like Myanmar, Nigeria and Sri Lanka — countries where Mercy Corps works.